syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/virtual-scrolling.md

 * Date Formatting, which takes additional time to convert date format.
 * Date Formatting with sorting, here additionally full date time format should be framed to perform sorting along with the provided date format which lags the performance.
 * Even if virtual scrolling is enabled, not only is the current view port data retrieved, but also the data for the immediate previous page and the immediate next page.
 As a result, when the end user scrolls slightly ahead or behind, the next or previous page data is displayed immediately without requiring a refresh. **Note:** If the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.

-## Data Compression

-N> This property is applicable only for relational data source.

-When we bind one million raw data, the pivot table will process all raw data to generate aggregated data during initial rendering and report manipulation.
-But in data compression, the data will be compressed based on the uniqueness of the raw data, and unique records will be provided as input for the Pivot Table.
-The compressed data will be used for further operations at all times, reducing the looping complexity and improving the performance of the pivot table.
-For example, if the pivot table  is connected to one million raw data aggregated to 1,000 unique data means, it will be rendered within 3 seconds rather than 10 seconds.
-You can enable this option by using the [`allowDataCompression`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_AllowDataCompression) property along with [`enableVirtualization`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_EnableVirtualization) property.

-N> This options will only function when the virtual scrolling is enabled.

-{% if page.publishingplatform == "aspnet-core" %}

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/pivot-table/virtual-scrolling-compression/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="VirtualScrolling.cs" %}
-{% include code-snippet/pivot-table/virtual-scrolling-compression/VirtualScrolling.cs %}
-{% endhighlight %}
-{% endtabs %}

-{% elsif page.publishingplatform == "aspnet-mvc" %}

-{% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
-{% include code-snippet/pivot-table/virtual-scrolling-compression/razor %}
-{% endhighlight %}
-{% highlight c# tabtitle="VirtualScrolling.cs" %}
-{% include code-snippet/pivot-table/virtual-scrolling-compression/VirtualScrolling.cs %}
-{% endhighlight %}
-{% endtabs %}
-{% endif %}

-**Limitations during data compression**

-* The following aggregation types will not be supported.
-    * Average
-    * Populationstdev
-    * Samplestdev
-    * Populationvar
-    * Samplevar
-* If you use any of the aggregations above, it will result in an aggregation type **"Sum"**.
-* Distinctcount will act as **"Count"** aggregation type.
-* In the calculated field, an existing field can be inserted without altering its default aggregation type Even if we change it, it would use the default aggregation type back for calculation.

 ## Virtual scrolling for static field list